 Having done this, they paused to reorganise and conserve their strength, consolidating their gains against any Fascist breakout down the rail lines.
 2 Guards Mechanised Corps can be seen advancing west in the top left of the picture above, with 1 Guards Tank Corps in the picture below .

-To the east, remnants of Axis infantry divisions began to reorganise on the rail junction and railhead, throwing up a hasty defensive line in the face of the advancing 1 Guards Tank Corp, with the surviving mobile remnants of 20 Panzer Grenadier Division regrouping behind.
+To the east, remnants of Axis infantry divisions began to reorganise on the rail junction and railhead, throwing up a hasty defensive line in the face of the advancing 1 Guards Tank Corps, with the surviving mobile remnants of 20 Panzer Grenadier Division regrouping behind.

 *Trebian, who was present for the second evening, had more armour on the table than he has seen for the previous twenty (real life™) years.
 He didn’t squander it attacking MOSCOW either, just let it scamper off to frighten the bejazus out of the Axis lines of communication.